translated/lara-n8n/docs/config/api-credentials.md

 ---

-**Next Steps**: After obtaining the credentials, see the [Getting Started Guide](getting-started.md) to configure the Lara Translate node in your n8n workflow.
+**Next Steps**: After obtaining the credentials, see the [Configuration Guide](configuration.md) to configure the Lara Translate node in your n8n workflow.